maryrosecook/animation/README.md

 I want to be able to move individual objects

 As an unskilled animator
-So I can depict complex events
+So I can create more complex events
+I want to be able to draw and move objects when replaying

+More

+As an unskilled animator
+So I can take a second to build an object
+I want to be able to stop time

+As an unskilled animator
+So I can express more movements
+I want to be able to rotate objects

+As an unskilled animator
+So I can express more movements
-I want to be able to have multiple things happen simultaneously
+I want to be able to scale objects

 Done